JamesHutchison/pytest-hot-reloading/README.md

         },
 ```

-The daemon can be configured to use either file system polling or OS-based polling.
+The daemon can be configured to use either file system polling or OS-based file system events.
 The polling behavior is used by default and has higher compatibility.
 For example, if you're using
 Docker for Windows with WSL2, you're going to have a bad time with inotify.